amandacndido/CroctChallenge/Product-Challenge_Croct.md

-**Scenario: Searching for the user's account
+**Scenario: Searching for the user's account in order to recorver the password
 > Given that I click the *Forgot password?* button
 >
 > Then I should see a section saying _"Find your account: Insert your e-mail or username"_